Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-### We have to make sure that our data is numpy array not a dataframe.
+### I had to make sure that my data was numpy array not a dataframe.

 ```python